drvinceknight/Year_3_game_theory_course/Lesson_Plans/Lesson_17.md

 ### Aims of lecture

-At the end of this lecture students will be to:
+At the end of this lecture students will be able to:

-- Describe infinetely repeated games
+- Define a cooperative game;
-- Obtain equilibria of repeated games
+- Calculate the shapley value for a game.

 ### Timeline

 #### Before the lecture

-- Students will have read the results from the prisoners dilemma tournament
+- Invite students to look at video on Shapley value.

 #### During the lecture